-Turkey plans to build TPP on Bulgarian border23.
-November 2012. / SEE Energy News
+Turkey plans to build TPP on Bulgarian border, SEE Energy News

 Turkey has given up plans for the construction of a thermal power plant (TPP) in the town of Igneada, near the border with Bulgaria.